Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

   The changes have been saved.
 The *Edit attribute* view is closed.

 ## Deactivate an attribute

 It is recommended to deactivate an attribute instead of deleting it to prevent any problems because of existing dependencies.
 If you deactivate an attribute, it is no longer available for new attribute sets and it is hidden in existing products with this attribute.
+Deactivated attributes are not included in the completeness calculation even if they are required.

 #### Prerequisites

 At least one attribute has been created, see [Create an attribute](#create-an-attribute).

-> [Info] By default, a certain number of attributes has been predefined in the *PIM Basic Set* attribute set.

 #### Procedure

 *DataHub > Settings > Tab ATTRIBUTES*

 ![Attributes](../../Assets/Screenshots/DataHub/Settings/Attributes/Attributes.png "[Attributes]")